 Responsibility for delivering on contracts

 The organizer is responsible for ensuring that the travel package delivers what has been agreed with the traveler.
-The organizer is also responsible for any services they procure from service providers in order to deliver on the contract (such as tours, transport operators and hotels).
+The organizer is also responsible for any services they procure from service providers in order to deliver on the contract (such as tours, transport operators, and hotels).

 The retailer is responsible for the information they provide to the traveler and for delivering on the contract in the same way as organizers.

-The traveler can report breaches of contract pursuant to these terms and conditions by contacting either the organizer or the retailer.
+The traveler can report breaches of the contract pursuant to these terms and conditions by contacting either the organizer or the retailer.

 Content of contracts

-Each trip must include the services and arrangements that have been agreed between the traveler and the organizer.
-The contract must cover all the terms and conditions supplied in writing or electronically before the conclusion of the contract, the standard information form and other information concerning the trip required under the Act on Travel Service Combinations and the Decree on Information to Be Provided to Travelers on Travel Service Combinations
+Each trip must include the services and arrangements that have been agreed upon between the traveler and the organizer.
+The contract must cover all the terms and conditions supplied in writing or electronically before the conclusion of the contract, the standard information form, and other information concerning the trip required under the Act on Travel Service Combinations and the Decree on Information to Be Provided to Travelers on Travel Service Combinations